prayagyadav/ColumnarHEP/Readme.md

 ## Presentation

 - Columnar1.pptx explains about the need fro libraries like Uproot and Awkward Array.
 It assumes basic knowledge of ROOT and Python.
-- Columnar2.pptx(Not yet uploaded!) discusses the need for columnar analysis and explains the key features of Coffea.

 ## References and More Resources